dpi-tta-slides/noticing-a-project-idea/PITCHME.md

 ---

 - I recommend watching this video on [How to Get and Evaluate Startup Ideas](https://www.youtube.com/watch?v=Th8JoIan4dg)
-- In this video Jared talks about some key questions to ask about any startup idea:
+- In this video Jared talks about some key questions to ask about any startup idea

 ---

 # Are you the right person to solve this?
-- is this a field you have an expertise or insight?
+- Is this a field you have an expertise or insight?
+- Think about your previous experiences and work.
+You may be uniquely suited to identify, understand, and solve a problem.

 ---

 # How big is the market?
 - Do a lot of people have this problem?
+- More is better.
+This has implications for how much you need to charge.

 ---